Variational Autoencoder

 Key Takeaways

-This demo illustrates three interconnected ideas from modern physical AI:
+This demo illustrates three interconnected ideas from modern Physical AI:

 1. Uncertainty quantification through latent representations: